srp33/TCGA_RNASeq_Clinical/README.md

-# README #

 This repository includes code for processing RNA-Seq FASTQ files and clinical data from The Cancer Genome Atlas.
-In addition, we have included the codes for data analysis in the manuscript "RNA-Sequencing data for 7706 tumor samples across 20 cancer types from The Cancer Genome Atlas".
+In addition, we have included the code used for analyzing data in our manuscript, "RNA-Sequencing data for 7706 tumor samples across 20 cancer types from The Cancer Genome Atlas."

-### What is this repository for? ###
+## What is this repository for?

-* We have used the 'Rsubread' R package to align and summarize reads at the gene level for 7706 TCGA RNA-Seq tumor samples.
-The R scripts can also be used to process new samples.
-We have also included the codes for compiling clinical data available for these tumors into a matrix format and matched the IDs for ease of matching phenotypes with clinical variables.
+* We used the 'Rsubread' R package to align and summarize reads at the gene level for 7706 TCGA RNA-Seq tumor samples.
+The R scripts we provide here can also be used to process samples that did not come from TCGA.
+We have also included the code for compiling clinical data available for these tumors into a matrix format and matching the clinical IDs with the RNA-Seq IDs.
-* We have providied the codes and small datasets necessary for analyzing the analysis scenarios as described in the manuscript.
+* We have provided the code and various intermediate data files that we produced in performing the analyses we describe in the manuscript.

-### How do I get set up? ###
+## How to normalize raw RNA-Seq data from TCGA

+This pipeline is designed to be executed on Unix-based systems.
+Most of the code is written in the R programming language.
+But it also requires "bash" scripts to be executed at the command line.

+1. Install the [R statistical package](http://r-project.org).
+We used version 3.1.0.

+2. Install the following R packages, which can be obtained using either the ```install.packages``` function in R or via the [Bioconductor framework](http://www.bioconductor.org):
+    * Rsubread
+    * limma
+    * edgeR
+    * tools

-* Clone the git repository to you local computing area using the url ttps://github.com/mumtahena/TCGA_RNASeq_clinical.git
+3. Clone this git repository to your local computer.

-* Obtain access to download the raw TCGA data or download any other raw FASTQ files that you want to process
-* Place the raw files in fastq or fastq.gz formats in the FASTQ folder of the repository
-* Install R packages "Rsubread", "limma", "edgeR" and "tools" for processing new samples.
-Install "stats" R package and its dependencies if you just want to run the analysis included in the manuscript.
-* Process the data using our code for downstream analysis.
-* To run the analysis in the manuscript,
-	* Download and install R packages "stats", "ROCR" and "pROC"
-	* Download the data files from GEO Accession # GSE62820 (HER2 experimental data ) and #GSE62944 (TCGA reprocessed RNA-Seq data and clinical data).
+4. Via [dbGAP](http://www.ncbi.nlm.nih.gov/gap), obtain access to the raw TCGA data.
+Then obtain a private key that allows you download raw data via the [Cancer Genomics Hub](https://cghub.ucsc.edu/access/get_access.html).
+Store this key file as ```cghub.key``` in the current directory.

+5. In the ```Genome``` directory, store the reference genome file and GTF file that can be obtained from [here](http://support.illumina.com/sequencing/sequencing_software/igenome.html).
+We used version hg19.
+After extracting these files, you will find the reference genome in Homo_sapiens/UCSC/hg19/Sequence/WholeGenomeFasta/genome.fa and the GTF file in Homo_sapiens/UCSC/hg19/Annotation/Genes/genes.gtf.
+Move these directly to the local Genome directory.

+6. Execute Scripts/process_tcga_rsubread at the command line to begin downloading and normalizing samples.

+All the RNA-Seq and clinical data files that we have processed are available from Gene Expression Omnibus (accession numbers: GSE62820 and GSE62944).

+For informational purposes, we have also provided a bash script (Scripts/process_tcga_level_3) that contains the steps for producing "Level 3" values using the same steps that are performed by the TCGA consortium.
+These steps are described in more detail here: https://cghub.ucsc.edu/docs/tcga/UNC_mRNAseq_summary.pdf.

+## How to reanalyze our findings

+We also provide an R Markdown file (Analysis/TCGA_20_manuscript_analysis.Rmd) that contains the analysis code that we used for our manuscript.
+If you desire to reexecute this analysis, please complete the following steps:

+1. Install the [R statistical package](http://r-project.org).
+We used version 3.1.0.

+2. Install the following R packages, which can be obtained using either the ```install.packages``` function in R or via the [Bioconductor framework](http://www.bioconductor.org):
+    * stats
+    * ROCR
+    * pROC
+    * caret
+    * knitr

-	* Set the working directory to Analysis_datasets with all the downloaded files.
+3. Set the working directory to ```Analysis_datasets```.

-	*  To make the HER2 predictions on TCGA breast cancer samples, BinReg 2 algorithm in MatLab platform was used.
-Using our HER2 signature datasets as training samples and TCGA breast cancer datasets as test samples, the predictions were generated.
-We ran the BinReg 2 for 200 genes with 2 megatons and quantile normalization (-g 200 -m 2 -q) to minimize the batch effects between training and test samples.
-The original outputs from BinReg2 is located at Analysis_datasets/10_14_predictions_raw.
-The output predictions from each method are tabulated and are located in the Analysis_datasets folder for further analysis on the data.
+4. We used the BinReg 2 algorithm to make HER2 signature predictions on TCGA breast cancer samples.
+BinReg 2 runs on the MatLab platform.
+We used our HER2 signature datasets as training samples and the TCGA breast cancer datasets as test samples.
+We used the following parameters: 200 genes, 2 metagenes, quantile normalization (-g 200 -m 2 -q) to minimize the batch effects between training and test samples.
+The original outputs from BinReg2 are located within the ```Analysis_datasets/10_14_predictions_raw``` directory.
+These output predictions are summarized in the Analysis_datasets directory folder for further evaluation.

-	* To classify TCGA  lung adenocarcinoma and squamous carcinoma samples using "Random Forest" classifier with 10-fold cross validation, the R script at Code/Classify_luad_vs_lusc.R was used.
-The output predictions are located in the Analysis_datasets folder for further analysis on the data.
+5. The code we used to classify TCGA lung adenocarcinoma and squamous carcinoma samples is in Code/Classify_luad_vs_lusc.R.
+The outputs of this analysis are located in the ```Analysis_datasets``` directory.

-	* Run the TCGA_20_manuscript_analysis.Rmd file.
-Our results are stored as TCGA_20_manuscript_analysis.html file.
+6. Use the ```knitr``` package to compile Analsysis/TCGA_20_manuscript_analysis.Rmd.
+Our results are stored in the TCGA_20_manuscript_analysis.html file.

-### Who do I talk to? ###
+## Contact information

 * Mumtahena Rahman. [moom.rahman@utah.edu](mailto:moom.rahman@utah.edu)
 * Stephen R Piccolo. [https://piccolo.byu.edu](https://piccolo.byu.edu)